-The iPhone 7 Plus represents a larger leap in hardware and capabilities over the standard model, as exemplified by the exclusive dual-camera array and supposed extra chunk of RAM within.
+The iPhone 7 Plus represents a larger leap in hardware and capabilities over the standard model, as exemplified by the exclusive dual-camera array and extra chunk of RAM within.

 Yes!
 Waterproof and more

-It's been two years since the iPhone 6 Plus was released, so given Apple's usual release pattern, we should see a totally new iPhone design this year, right?
+It's been two years since the iPhone 6 Plus was released, so given Apple's usual release pattern, we should have a totally new iPhone design this year, right?
 Nope.
 As long rumoured, Apple instead opted to refine the current iPhone design again after last year's iPhone 6s Plus.

 You'll see some tweaks here: the antenna lines that previously ran through the back are now curved along the top and bottom, which makes for a cleaner design.
 Add in the new black colour options (check out that Jet Black gloss), meanwhile, and you've got some fresh choices to consider.